EvoAlOSS/evoal.de/_pages/publications.markdown

 classes: wide
 ---

-Since EvoAl is a research project, there are several academic publications related to EvoAl here.
-Perhaps, these papers answer some questions you have.
+EvoAl is not only a tool suite for developing and evaluating optimisation algorithms, but also a research project in itself.
+Over the years, several publications have emerged from continously adapting and improving EvoAl with regards to usability and functionality.
+Additionally, it has been a key aspect of several publications of the optimisation research done in our groups.
+You can find a (almost) up-to-date list below.

 ## 2025
 _Bernhard J. Berger and Christina Plump and Rolf Drechsler_. **Why less is sometimes more: